doctrine/orm/docs/en/reference/tools.rst

 -------------------

-You can also add your own commands on-top of the Doctrine supported tools if you are using a manually built (Non-PEAR) binary.
+You can also add your own commands on-top of the Doctrine supported tools if you are using a manually built console script.

 To include a new command on Doctrine Console, you need to do modify the ``doctrine.php`` file a little: